 Neutral Density vs Polarizer (ND vs Pol)

-Must have photography filters 2017, there are three essential filters that should be in every photographers bag of tricks, especially if you want to do more nature photography or improve landscape photography, this page explained about the importance of ND filter photography, how and when to use neutral density filters and neutral density graduated filters.
+Must have photography filters 2017, there are three essential filters for DSLR that should be in every photographers bag of tricks, especially if you want to do more nature photography or improve landscape photography, this page explained about the importance of ND filter photography, how and when to use neutral density filters and neutral density graduated filters.
 The second essential filter is the UVP or UV Protector filter which not only protects your lens from the elements, drops and other accidents, they absorb UV light and can be kept on your camera lens at all times.
 You can learn more about Tiffen’s line of UV Protection and Absorption Filters by clicking here.
 The third essential camera filter is the Polarizer, like the Neutral Density there are different types of Polarizers you can learn more about them by clicking here.

 In a nutshell, the difference between a Neutral Density filter and a Polarizer filter is that ND filters help prevent overexposure and can highlight a subject by making the foreground or background out of focus.
 While Polarizing filters reduce glare which may wash out an image, producing dramatically blue skies, polarizers will also remove glare from non-metallic surfaces, such as windows and water.
 If you found our Neutral Density Directory informative check out…